GHOSTVCL/Emmerald-Engine/README.md

 * Right Click on scene window to rotate the camera

-* Right Click on scene window + W/A/S/D to move the camera
+* W/A/S/D to move the camera

 * On scene window press Q/E for going UP/DOWN